You, our customers come from many walks of life.

-We are committed to consulting with our customers and to asking them how we are doing.
-Our customers can help us by:
+We are committed to consulting with our customers and to asking your how we are doing.
+You can help us by:

-If customers want to make a suggestion on how we could improve our service or for general queries they can e-mail our Quality Customer Service Office.
-The address is email@example.com.
+If you want to make a suggestion on how we could improve our service or for general queries you can contact our Quality Customer Service Office.

 Quality Customer Service Officer

 Department of Justice and Equality

 For complaints about the quality of customer service provided by INIS:

 Department of Justice and Equality,

 13/14 Burgh Quay,